FoundationDB/fdb-kubernetes-operator/e2e/README.md

 ### Running e2e tests in kind

 [kind](https://kind.sigs.k8s.io) provides an easy way to run a local Kubernetes cluster.
-The following steps assume that `kind` is already installed.
+The following steps assume that `kind` and `helm` are already installed.

 ```bash
 make -C e2e kind-setup